What you need to check before you arrive

-If you have a pre-existing health condition, talk to your doctor at home about whether you will be covered by the UK healthcare system.
-You may need to take out private health insurance for the length of time you are studying in the UK.
+If you have a pre-existing health condition, talk to your doctor at home.
+You should discuss whether you will be covered by the UK healthcare system (NHS).
+You may need to take out private health insurance for the length of time you are studying here.

-If you are having any medical treatment, you should bring a doctor's report in English with you to the UK.
-The report should give details of your illness, any medicines you are still taking and any future treatment needed.
+If you are having any medical treatment you should bring a doctor's report in English to the UK.
+The report should give details of your illness or condition.
+It should also detail any medicines you are taking and any future treatment you need.

 If you are from Switzerland or a country in the EEA